 - Lower chances of defects in the product

 - A market advantage over others

-- Limited Customer Base: Here the manufacturer focuses on quality instead of quantity and targets only people with high financial position or belong to top class like celebrities etc. hence the customer base is limited.
+- Limited Customer Base: Here, the manufacturer focuses on quality instead of quantity and targets only people with high financial position or belong to top class like celebrities, etc. hence the customer base is limited.

 - High Spends on Marketing: The companies target top class executives and people with high class.
-Hence, they appoint people with high social status to advertise their products.
+Hence, they appoint people with a high social status to advertise their products.
 And they charge a very high amount of advertising.
 Hence companies have to spend high on marketing.

 - Other Disadvantages Includes:

-- Top Class People can also be price sensitive
+- Top Class People can also be price sensitive.

 - Competition and Pricing act restrictions by law